havanagrawal/data-512-final-project/README.md

 **1. Qualitative**

-This repository consists of a "qualitative" analysis of select novels.
+This repository consists of a "thick" [7], qualitative analysis of select novels.
 This implies that the results may not be statistically significant, and cannot be generalized to the author, genre or era.

-**2. Speculative**
+**2. Speculative [8]**

 Instead of making a strong conclusion about whether or not a novel passes the Bechdel test, this repository only presents the necessary context, numbers and visualizations related to the test, and lets the reader decide whether or not they find the results satisfactory.

 ## Reproducibility